-ALS disease is rare, 1st US count findsJuly 24th, 2014 in Neuroscience /
+ALS disease is rare, 1st US count findsJuly 24, 2014 in Medicine & Health / Neuroscience

 (AP)—The U.S. government has issued its first national estimate for amyotrophic lateral sclerosis, or ALS, confirming the devastating disease is rare.

 A national search turned up about 12,000 cases.

 The numbers reported Thursday translate to 4 cases per 100,000 Americans—similar to estimates from Europe and some small U.S. studies.

 The Centers for Disease Control and Prevention report notes it is most common in older white males.